-Setting the stage for two employees to resolve their dispute requires the facilitator or mediator to know the emotional state of each party; in short are the ready to sit down and work things out.
+Setting the stage for two employees to resolve their dispute requires the facilitator or mediator to know the emotional state of each party; in short, they are ready to sit down and work things out.

 The mediator’s questions do not begin at the negotiating table; they start well ahead of that because the mediator needs to understand how the issues are perceived and where the key differences lie.
 Many of the articles about conflict resolution, and mediation specifically, don’t pay enough attention to the front end part of the process; the part that takes place before the parties enter the room to negotiate.

 Where the perceived safety of one party may be in question, it is likely that the issue is not appropriate for mediation and will require other action(s) by that company’s management.
-Where intimidation has occurred, repairing a work place relationship between the two employees in unlikely.
+Where intimidation has occurred, repairing a workplace relationship between the two employees is unlikely.

 It is easy to assume that, knowing their jobs are on the line, they are equally ready to put things behind them and work with a mediator to negotiate an agreement they both can live with.